The Art of Taking Risks

 When she attended Ohio Wesleyan University, she carried a prodigious course load with a triple minor in sociology, anthropology and history.
 Despite all the difficult work, Parsons looks back on that time with fondness.
 “I wouldn't trade my undergraduate years for anything.
 It was a great experience.”
 She smiles and adds, “It was also there that I met my husband.”

 Parsons goal was to go into politics and government and, by the time she graduated, she was consummately qualified.
 She ran her first political campaign and wound up working for both Ohio Governors Voinovich and Taft.
 When her duties took her to the Governor's Mansion, Parsons was familiar with the layout from her visit as a pre-teen.
 “Because I had grown up in a civic-minded family and used to, for example, having dinner at the Mayor's house, it was an honor to sit down across the desk from the Governor, but it wasn't intimidating.”

-Dating a man who had his own career to pursue was difficult for both Parsons and her college sweetheart, John Reagan.
+Dating a man who had his own career to pursue was difficult for both Parsons and her college sweetheart, Reagan Parsons.
 After years of maintaining a long-distance relationship, Reagan took a job near Columbus where Parsons was working in state government.
 The two were married in 2000.